What is EDS and why do I care?

 - mitral valve prolapse – a heart valve abnormality

 - urinary dysfunction

 - slow bone density (osteoporosis)

 And the reason I care about EDS, in particular the hypermobility type, is because I have it.
 Both me and my sister have inherited the condition.

 How it affects me

-I have had to retire due to ill health and I have carers coming in twice a day, every day to support me with things I used to take for granted.
+I have had to retire due to ill health and I have carers coming every day to support me with things I used to take for granted.